New York Estate Administration Lawyer

 When a person dies in New York, specialized courts in each county, known as Surrogate’s Courts, oversee the distribution of that person’s assets to the proper persons under New York law.
 The exact process used by the courts depends on the size of the estate and whether the person had a valid will in place or not.
-The Hudson Valley wills and estates attorneys at Rusk, Wadlin, Heppner & Martuscello, LLP are thoroughly familiar with all the different processes and have extensive experience in probate and estate administration in Ulster County and surrounding areas.
-If you are the executor of a will or administrator of an estate, count on our firm to guide you through the process of New York estate administration, to ensure you complete your duties successfully and fulfill the wishes of the deceased.
+The New York estate administration lawyer of Rusk, Wadlin, Heppner & Martuscello, LLP is thoroughly familiar with all the different processes and has extensive experience in probate and estate administration in Ulster County and surrounding areas.
+If you are the executor of a will or administrator of an estate, count on our estate administration lawyer to guide you through the process of New York estate administration, to ensure you complete your duties successfully and fulfill the wishes of the deceased.

 Types of Estate Administration in New York

 - Probate – If the person left a will, the estate will be administered through probate.
 Probate is the court-supervised process used to prove the will valid and give effect to its terms, and to resolve any will contests or challenges that arise.